Lexington, Massachusetts, USA

 .KEY MESSAGES...

-conditions return toward the end of next week.
+Chances for rain return for the end of next week.

 &&